onox/orka/README.md

 Dependencies
 ------------

-In order to build Orka or the OpenGL bindings, you need to have:
+In order to build Orka you need to have:

  * A GNAT compiler that supports Ada 2012 (Either GNAT GPL from [AdaCore's Libre Site][url-adacore], or the GNAT [version provided by the FSF with GCC][url-fsf])